 A study of the fundamental concepts of speech communication.
 Students are provided with opportunities to practice/ apply skills in public speaking and interpersonal areas with individual counsel and critique.
 For students with special needs, course requirements include attendance at speech clinic sessions.
-Fulfills College Speech requirement.
+Fulfills the University's Speech requirement.